rpi-scales/biomedical-image-transfer/README.md

 # You can lanch the dashboard using the following command
 $ npm run watch
 ```
-8. Switch back to medrecords directory using `cd medrecords` and enroll.
+8. Switch back to medrecords directory using `cd medrecords/javascript` and enroll.
+If you are getting errors in the following steps, please try `npm rebuild`.
 ```bash
 $ node enrollAdmin.js
 $ node registerUser.js <"Hospital or Organization Name">